 MS Ed., Waldorf Education, Sunbridge College; BS, Speech Pathology, Kent State University

 Leslie, who has been teaching since 1996, began her Waldorf teaching career at the Waldorf School of Baltimore.
-She joined Green Meadow nine years ago, and is currently the chair of the Collegium.
-In addition, she serves on the school's Teacher Development, Diversity, and Emergency Response Committees, while also serving on the Boards of Green Meadow and Sunbridge Institute.
-She teaches in the part-time Early Childhood Education program at the Institute, as well as mentors students enrolled in that program.
+She joined Green Meadow in 2002.
+She is co-chair of the Early Childhood Section and serves on the school's Collegium, Teacher Development Committee, and is Secretary for the Board of Trustees for Green Meadow.
+She is a member of the Core Faculty for the Waldorf Early Childhood Teacher Education program at Sunbridge Institute, and mentors students enrolled in that program.

-Prior to becoming a Waldorf teacher, Leslie worked as a Speech and Hearing Therapist for several years before becoming a full-time fiber artist.
-She successfully plied her craft for 10 years before she met Waldorf Education.
+Prior to becoming a Waldorf teacher, Leslie worked as a Speech Pathologist for several years before becoming a full-time fiber artist.
+She exhibited her work at major craft shows and museums for 10 years before she met Waldorf® Education.
 At that point, she was inspired to unite her skills as an artist with her love of working with young children in a career as a Waldorf teacher.
-In her spare time, she is a Lazure artist.
+In her spare time, she is a Lazure artist and enjoys gardening.

 BA, Social Work, Rotterdam University, the Netherlands; Waldorf Teacher Education, Freie Hochschule, Stuttgart, Germany; coursework in Remedial/Therapeutic Education, certification Simplicity Parenting Group Leader

 Marieke grew up in the Netherlands and attended a Waldorf School from Kindergarten through High School.
 Before becoming a Parent & Child Teacher, she worked with children and their parents in the Netherlands and in Germany.
 First as a social worker, later as a Waldorf Class Teacher, Music Teacher, and Remedial Teacher (inspired by the "Extra Lesson" method developed by Audrey McAllen) for special-needs children.